technocidal/website/_posts/2022-05-01-swiftui-displaying-web-content.md

 ---
 SwiftUI was first released almost 3 years ago but it's still lacking some pretty fundamental functionality.
 I'm partial to the issue that you can't change the background color of list items in a list-style `Picker` or any layout specifics of that component to be honest.
 Admittedly this is a minor annoyance when you realise that there is no SwiftUI equivalent for `WKWebView`.
 Luckily the implementation of a simple UIKit wrapper is straight forward.

+> ## Update
+>
+> Although this method works great for opening links to external content inside an app I'd highly discourage you from using it for that purpose.
+Due to the excellent research by [Felix Krause](https://krausefx.com/blog/announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser) it became apparent that this is misused by a lot of companies to track users, attribute ads or personalize content.
+Developers should take this as a hint to switch to `SFSafariViewController` or open Safari outright.
+Felix goes into a lot more details so I **highly** encourage you to check out his work.
+>
+> It's still completely fine to use this to show web content like HTML responses from your own servers, a Markdown preview screen for an editor or maybe a specific piece of UI was just easier to build using web technologies.

 ## Implementation

 To get things started open a new file and import `WebKit`.
 We need this to have access to `WKWebView` which is Apples replacement for `UIWebView`.